 Class times, Fees and Refunds

 Year 12 (2020) classes will begin in the October holidays with a 2 day intensive to cover the first module, “Advanced Mechanics”.
-The intensive will run on Tuesday 9th (9am-4pm) and Thursday 11th (9am-4pm).
-A repeat of these classes may run on Wednesday 10th and Friday 12th (depending on numbers).
+The intensive will run on Tuesday 8th (9am-4pm) and Thursday 10th (9am-4pm).
+A repeat of these classes will run on Wednesday 9th and Friday 11th.
 The cost will be $480 (the equivalent of six 2 hour lessons at $80 each) with a $80 discount for new students (the equivalent of having the first lesson free).

 Fees for weekly classes during term